sair-lab/interestingness/README.md

          # --test-data The sequence ID in the dataset SubTF, [0-6] is avaiable
          # This will read the trained model "ae.pt.SubTF.n1000.mse" from short-term learning.

- * For convinence, you may run
+ * For convenience, you may run

          bash test.sh

  * This will generate results files that are compatible with the evaluation metric in [SubT](https://github.com/wang-chen/SubT.git)

- * You may skip this step, if you download our generated [result files](link).
+ * You may skip this step, if you download our generated [results](link).

 # Evaluation